Overview—Sickle Cell Disease

 The short answer is yes, it does.
 By using donor stem cells, this condition has been reversed and patients have gone on to live healthy lives.

-We’re sure you’re now wondering just how does it work.
+We’re sure you’re now wondering just how it works.

 To answer this question, let us first understand what a stem cell is.